-1. Write a clear headline that explains the main idea of every screen.
+1. Write a clear headline that entails the main idea of the screen

 A good headline makes people stop and think.
 For example, “Three Ways Technology Will Transform the Future of Business” is more attractive and self-explanatory than just "Benefits".

 It's necessary for efficient mental processing that your headline is always written on the screen.
 Studies find that people learn better when the content is organized with clear outlines and headings (the Signaling Principle).

 Recommended read: How To Avoid Designing Cluttered eLearning Screens

 If you are planning to integrate both explanatory text and related visuals, make sure they are located close to one another and on the same screen.
 Requiring a user to access related information on two different screens can present information overload.
 This can cause confusion, thereby increasing the cognitive demand of the task.

 3. Eliminate unnecessary elements that don't support the main idea